M66B/FairEmail/FAQ.md

 * Add a folder to the navigation menu: long press the folder in the folder list and tick *Show in navigation menu*
 * Load more messages: long press a folder in the folder list, select *Fetch more messages*
 * Delete a message, skipping trash: long press the trash icon
-* Delete an account/identity: (Main) Settings, tap Manual setup, tap Accounts/Identities, tap the account/identity, trash icon top right
+* Delete an account/identity: (Main) Settings, tap Manual setup, tap Accounts/Identities, tap the account/identity, tap the trash icon in the top right corner
-* Delete a folder: long press the folder in the folder list, Edit properties, trash icon top right
+* Delete a folder: long press the folder in the folder list, Edit properties, tap the trash icon in the top right corner
 * Undo send: Outbox, swipe the message in the list left or right
 * Delete a contact: please [see this FAQ](#faq171)
 * Store sent messages in the inbox: please [see this FAQ](#faq142)